oceans404/node-polygon-id-platform-apis/README.md

 #### 4. Create an Issuer

-Optional: Update the issuerInfo object in `yourData.js` to name your Issuer.
+Update the issuerInfo object in `yourData.js` to name your Issuer (must be unique across Polygon ID ecosystem!).
 You'll be able to update these fields later within the [Polygon ID Platform UI](https://platform-test.polygonid.com/).

 Run `node api/createIssuer.js`